Yonoton/react-native-google-signin/README.md

 **serverAuthCode Note**: serverAuthCode is not null only if you specify a valid `webClientId` and set `offlineAccess` to true. once you get the auth code, you can send it to your backend server and exchange the code for an access token.
 Only with this freshly acquired token can you access user data.

-Read [iOS documentation](https://developers.google.com/identity/sign-in/ios/offline-access) and [Android documentation](https://developers.google.com/identity/sign-in/android/offline-access) for more information.
+Read [iOS documentation](https://developers.google.com/identity/sign-in/ios/offline-access) and [Android documentation](https://developers.google.com/identity/sign-in/android/offline-access) for more information

 ## Additional scopes